mehulagg/gitlab_test/doc/user/clusters/applications.md

 file.

 NOTE: **Note:**
-The chart will deploy 4 Elasticsearch nodes: 2 masters, 1 data and 1 client node, with resource requests totalling 0.1 CPU and 3GB RAM.
+The chart will deploy 4 Elasticsearch nodes: 1 master, 2 data and 1 client node, with resource requests totalling 0.1 CPU and 4GB RAM.
 Each data node requests 1.5GB of memory, which makes it incompatible with clusters of `f1-micro` and `g1-small` instance types.
+Additionally, your cluster size needs to be at least 2.

 ## Install using GitLab CI (alpha)